Centralizer Rigidity near Elements of the Weyl Chamber Flow

 \end{defi}

-We note that $1$-normal hyperbolicity is equivalent to normal hyperbolicity, and $r$-normal hyperbolicity is a $C^1$-open condition.
+We note that $1$-normal hyperbolicity is equivalent to normal hyperbolicity, and that $r$-normal hyperbolicity is a $C^1$-open condition.

 For a normally hyperbolic diffeomorphism $(f,\mathcal{F})$, heuristically, we may view $f$ as being Anosov on the leaf space $M/\mathcal{F}$.
-Therefore, we could expect structural stability of $f$ up to leaves of $\mathcal{F}$.
-Under some conditions, we may expect perturbations of $f$ to be $C^0$ conjugate to $f$ modulo the leaves of $\mathcal{F}$, and we say that a perturbation is leaf conjugate to $f$.
-Now we define the notion of leaf conjugacy.
+Therefore, we may expect structural stability of $f$ up to the leaves of $\mathcal{F}$.
+Under suitable conditions, we may expect perturbations of $f$ to be $C^0$ conjugate to $f$ modulo the leaves of $\mathcal{F}$, and we say that such a perturbation is leaf conjugate to $f$.
+We now define the notion of leaf conjugacy.

-\begin{defi}[Leaf conjugacy] Suppose $(f,\mathcal{F}_f)$ and $(g,\mathcal{F}_g)$ are two diffeomorphisms of $M$ with invariant foliations $\mathcal{F}_f$ and $\mathcal{F}_g$ respectively.
+\begin{defi}[Leaf conjugacy] Suppose $(f,\mathcal{F}_f)$ and $(g,\mathcal{F}_g)$ are two diffeomorphisms of $M$ with invariant foliations $\mathcal{F}_f$ and $\mathcal{F}_g$, respectively.